data-apis/scipy-2023-presentation/paper.rst

 Python Array API Standard: Toward Array Interoperability in the Scientific Python Ecosystem
 ===========================================================================================

-..
-TODO: Does the abstract have a word or character limit?

 .. class:: abstract

    The Python array API standard specifies standardized application programming